A cooperative multimedia art project by composer Hilmar Thórdarson and conductor/composer Halldis Rønning.

 During that cooperation, Thórdarson and Rønning learned that their musical interests and ideas had a lot in common.

 They learned that they wanted to explore Thórdarsons “ConGlove” further and use it in improvisation projects with ensembles and apply a visual aspect to the performance using the same technology.
 To realize the project, they successfully contacted three Nordic ensembles the Caput of Iceland and IMNO and Tabula Rasa voices of Norway.
-They are now in search of a video artist that will be in charge of the visual aspects.
+They are now in search of a video artist who will be in charge of the visual aspects.

 “Hrafntinna/Black Obsidian” is avant-garde in trying out new possibilities of interactive technology through live ensemble conducting.
-The three ensembles, the Caput ensemble of Iceland, the IMNO ensemble, and Tabula Rasa vocals of Norway are open to working in experimental workshops to get the most out of such an artistic collaboration.
+The three ensembles, the Caput ensemble of Iceland, the IMNO ensemble, and Tabula Rasa vocals of Norway, are open to working in experimental workshops to get the most out of such an artistic collaboration.
 The performance is interactive, which means that everyone performing makes their imprint on the final result.

-“Hrafntinna/Black Obsidian” has support from the Norwegian Art Council and the Norwegian – Iceland Culture Fond.
+“Hrafntinna/Black Obsidian” has support from the Norwegian Art Council and the Norwegian–Iceland Culture Fond.
 The first workshop and experimental performance took place in Bergen, Norway in June 2020.
 Other workshops were held in Bergen in May 2021 and Iceland in September 2021.

 The official world premiere of the work will take place at the Reykjavik Art Festival on June 5th, 2022.